All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Is any test preparation needed to ensure the quality of the sample?

-Your doctor may request that you fast overnight before testing.
+The healthcare practitioner may request that you fast overnight before testing.
 Blood is typically drawn in the morning, about 8 a.m.